patrickboston/isc-deploy-tool/README.md

 }
 ```

-During the deployment process, the pipeline will attempt to find a corresponding identity by that alias via the `GET /beta/identities` endpoint get the unique `id` and insert it into the owner reference before deploying.
+During the deployment process, the pipeline will attempt to find a corresponding identity by that alias via the `GET /beta/identities` endpoint to get the unique `id` and insert it into the `owner` reference before deploying.

 The following object types have owner references that will need to be considered during your implementation:
 - ACCESS_REQUEST_CONFIG